sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 ### The Main Component

-"The Main component is the ultimate detail--the lowest-level policy."
-"The dirtiest of all the dirty components."
+That Main component is the "ultimate detail."
+It is the "dirtiest of all the dirty components."

 ### Services: Great and Small